Stovetop Mac and Cheese

 - Garlic powder – I love the flavor this adds.
 You can also use onion powder to switch it up.

-- Milk – 2% or whole milk works best.
+- Milk – 2% milk or whole milk works best.
 If you want it extra rich, go with whole milk!
 You can also use the same amount of evaporated milk if that’s what you have on hand.

 - Sharp cheddar cheese – You can also try mild cheddar cheese, white cheddar, or Gruyere for a nuttier cheesy flavor.

-How to Make Mac and Cheese on the Stove
+How to Make Stovetop Mac and Cheese

-Melt butter in a large saucepan over medium heat.
+- Melt butter in a large saucepan over medium heat.
 Add the flour and seasonings and whisk until the mixture is smooth.
 Cook it for one to two minutes or until it thickens.

-Slowly add the milk to the pan, whisking continuously.
+- Slowly add the milk to the pan, whisking continuously.
 Once all of the milk cook the mixture over medium-high heat for three to four minutes, stirring it occasionally.
 After a few minutes, the sauce will start to thicken.

-Adjust the heat to low and add the shredded cheese.
+- Adjust the heat to low and add the shredded cheese.
 Whisk until the cheese sauce is smooth.

-Add the cooked pasta to the cheese sauce and stir until combined.
+- Add the cooked pasta to the cheese sauce and stir until combined.
 Let it sit for five minutes so it can thicken before serving.

 I like them both!
 Baked macaroni and cheese can be just as creamy as the stove version, but it just has the added step of baking it.
 For quick dinners during the week, I love to make stovetop mac and cheese.